Taiwan 6D5N Day 1 & 2: Leofoo Resort 六福莊生态渡假旅馆 | Leofoo Village Theme Park

 A good night sleep for a full day of fun!
 First we head off for our breakfast, at the same Phoenix Restaurant that served our disappointing dinner last night.
 After breakfast we head straight to Leofoo Village Theme Park, about 5-10 minutes away from the resort by foot.

 We booked our Leofoo Village Theme Park tickets from Klook as there was no option for breakfast and dinner and the theme park tickets on their official website (but there is this option on Agoda), which is cheaper than purchasing the tickets onsite anyway.

-Not complaining because Baby E loves animals!
+It is basically a mini zoo, which made my eldest really happy as she is an animal lover.
 I think it’s great that not only she gets to see animals, she gets to have fun with the rides there too.
 Most of the rides are suitable for Baby E who is turning 6 this year.
 We went on a weekday and most rides have got no queue and we cleared the park in 2-3 hours.

 Safari Zoo Tour